jbashburn/QA3/README.md

-run the GUI to add subscribers: python gui.py
+run the GUI to add subscribers: python manage_subscribers.py

 S
 python main.py

 🛠️ Customization
 This project is modular and easy to adapt.
 Developers can:
-- Replace keywords in fetch_news.py to target different regions or topics
+- Replace domains and keywords in fetch_news.py to target different topics
 - Modify the prompt in summarize.py to change tone or length
 - Use their own .env file with personal API keys
 - Customize the GUI layout or branding